Congratulations, you’ve finished writing your book!

 Then stay with me.
 I’d like to share with you some of the fundamental DOs and DON’Ts regarding self-publishing (in a two-part blog series).
 Like anything new, the publication process will prove a steep learning curve, but that’s not to say it can’t be enjoyable.
 Arm yourself with as much knowledge as you can before you begin, and the less likely you’ll be to make mistakes.
 Some of this advice comes from my own self-publishing experiences and the books I’ve published on behalf of my talented author clients.

 DO MAKE SURE YOUR BOOK IS AS GOOD AS IT CAN POSSIBLY BE

-Before you search for a ‘How to Publish on Kindle’ YouTube video, focus your mind on your book.
+Before you search for a ‘How to Publish on Kindle’ book or YouTube video, focus your mind on your book.
 Is it the best version it can be?
 Or have you had a ‘that’ll do’ attitude towards the end because you’re getting impatient for publication?
 Be truthful now.
 It will become your biggest regret if you don’t spend a little extra time at this stage.
 Publish in haste repent at leisure, isn’t that what they say?

 DO INVEST IF YOUR BUDGET ALLOWS

 If your budget stretches to a proofreader or an editor, then please hire one.
 It’s one of the best investments you can make if you’re serious about self-publishing and your author reputation.
 If you don’t have a budget, then download the free version of Grammarly or something similar to give you a head start.
 And check out my blog: PROOFREADING TIPS TO MAKE YOUR WRITING SPARKLE.
 Are you looking for a proofreader/editor?
 Then feel free to message me.

 Similarly, if your budget extends to a cover designer, then all the better.
 But if you have to choose between proofreading and designing, I’d invest in the content first.